BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/catch()/NullRefError.md

 ## <a id="null-case" />Bottom lines

-<sup>🙋</sup> I find personal stories the last shelter of narrators unless it's a full match and a good backup.
+Private anecdotes are the last shelter of narrators unless it's a full match and a good argument.
 This must be the case.

->  I can remember a contractor for a big, really, enterprise who was assigned a sporadic **NPE** (null pointer exception) in a tailored application.
+>  I can remember a contractor for a big, really one, enterprise who was assigned a sporadic **NPE** (null pointer exception) in a tailored application.
-After sacrificing a couple of hours, he addressed this pesky _null_ to the dark forces of [Lotus Notes](../rec/LN-view.md) and returned to his daily need &mdash; [N&thinsp;f&thinsp;S](https://en.wikipedia.org/wiki/Need_for_Speed)<sup><b>w</b></sup>.
+After sacrificing a couple of hours, he addressed this pesky _null_ to the dark forces of [Lotus Notes](../rec/LN-view.md) and returned to his daily need &ndash; [N&thinsp;f&thinsp;S](https://en.wikipedia.org/wiki/Need_for_Speed)<sup><b>w</b></sup>.
 >
 > For the team's sake, a peer developer picked this ticket to dive into the hand-obfuscated code.
-After making the brain function on all cylinders, the slices of Swiss cheese coincided to reveal a malicious an<i>null</i>er.
+After making the brain function on all cylinders, he coincided the slices of Swiss cheese to reveal a malicious an<i>null</i>er.
 To be trivially fixed.
-> <div align="center"><b>MORAL</b>❓</div>
+> <div align="center"><b>MORAL</b>❔</div>
 > Imagining the multitude of such cases without a happy twist, <i>Sir Hoare</i> may surely write off a digit or two from the tech debt he shouldered.

 ### Appendices